Gary Alexander (footballer): Crawley Town

-In March 2012 Alexander signed on loan for Crawley Town until the end of the 2011–12 season.
+In March 2012 Alexander signed on loan for Crawley Town until the end of the 2011–12 season, with the move to be made permanent in the summer.
 Alexander scored seven goals in fourteen appearances for Crawley as they finished 3rd in League Two and were promoted to League One.
-Following the sacking of manager Ritchie Barker, Alexander became caretaker manager on 28 November 2013, alongside chief scout Martin Hinshelwood.

-AFC Wimbledon
+Manager Richie Barker appointed Alexander as Crawley club captain in August 2012.

 On 31 January 2013, Alexander joined AFC Wimbledon, on loan until the end of the season.
 He scored three goals in 18 appearances, the last of which was the first in a 2–1 win over Fleetwood Town on 27 April 2013, the final day of the season, that preserved the Dons' Football League status.

+Following the sacking of manager Ritchie Barker as Crawley manager, Alexander became caretaker manager on 28 November 2013, alongside chief scout Martin Hinshelwood.

 Burton Albion

 On 31 January 2014, Alexander signed for Burton Albion.
 He was released by the club at the end of the season.

 Coaching career

 Alexander joined Greenwich Borough in July 2014.
 On 22 December 2015, Alexander became player-manager.
 He guided them to promotion from the Southern Counties East in 2015–16 and the following season they reached the Isthmian League South Division play-offs.
 He left the club in January 2018.

 After turning out for Chatham Town for a couple of matches, Alexander joined Ashford United in mid-January 2018, initially as assistant manager team but with a view to becoming manager for the following season.
 He was sacked in November 2018.
 After a spell scouting for Millwall, he was appointed manager of Glebe in September 2019.
 Alexander resigned from this role in June 2021.

 In December 2021, Alexander was appointed assistant to Interim Manager Grant Basey at Isthmian League Premier Division side Cray Wanderers.

+On 4 February 2026, Alexander was appointed manager at Erith & Belvedere.